chitchatter-pro/chitchatter-pro/docs/system-architecture.md

 While a single-tenant model offers greater isolation, it is not sensible for our primary market.
 However, the concept is strategically valuable and can be reserved for a future, high-priced **"Enterprise" tier**, where the high price would justify the cost and complexity of providing dedicated, isolated infrastructure.

-## V. AWS Chime SDK Integration Deep Dive
+## VII.
+Post-MVP: AWS Chime SDK Integration Deep Dive

+> **Note:** This feature is planned for a post-MVP release.

-For Chitchatter Pro, audio and video streams will be routed through an **SFU (Selective Forwarding Unit)** provided by the AWS Chime SDK, rather than relying on direct P2P connections.
+For Chitchatter Pro, audio and video streams for larger calls will be routed through an **SFU (Selective Forwarding Unit)** provided by the AWS Chime SDK, rather than relying on direct P2P connections.
 This provides a more robust and reliable experience for multi-party calls.

 ### The Role of an SFU